-If the tutor does not arrive for a scheduled session after verifying session details on one45, then as quickly as possible:
+If the tutor does not arrive for a scheduled session after verifying session details on One45, then as quickly as possible:

-In Regina please contact Christa Kaytor (christa.kaytor@saskhealthauthority.ca).
+In Regina please contact Holly Doell (holly.doell@saskhealthauthority).
 If unavailable, contact any UGME Administrative staff member.

-In Saskatoon, please contact the Administrative Coordinator, Sonja MacDonald, who will contact the Module Director and Administrative Assistant for the relevant module.
+In Saskatoon, please contact the Administrative Coordinator, Sonja MacDonald (sonja.macdonald@usask.ca), who will contact the Module Director and Administrative Assistant for the relevant module.
 If the session is scheduled in the CLRC, please also advise the CLRC staff, as they may also be able to assist in contacting the tutor.